 3. Eligibility Determinations.

 Article 11.
-Vendor License.
+Gaming Vendor License.

 11.01.
-General - Types of Licenses.
-All vendors contracting with the gaming enterprise are required to be licensed.
-These licenses shall be broken into the following categories – gaming vendors, non-gaming vendors, and service vendors.
-The regulatory agency shall be required to develop a vendor license inquiry form which would tend to identify the type of license required and cause to be forwarded an application for that license to the vendor.
+General.
+All Gaming Vendors contracting with any gaming enterprise are required to be licensed.

 11.02.
-Service Vendor Permits.
-Vendors contemplating less than $50,000 of business with the gaming enterprise and who enter into contracts not related to a gaming service or gaming equipment or supplies, are required to maintain a service vendor permit.
-The regulatory agency shall define processes in regulations which set forth how the amount of business conducted with the gaming enterprise will be calculated.
-The regulatory agency shall create application forms which tend to identify appropriate levels of information from which to issue a service vendor permit.

-11.03.
-Non-Gaming Vendors License.
-Vendors contemplating $50,000 or greater of business with the gaming enterprise during the fiscal year, and who enter into contracts not related to a gaming service or gaming equipment or supplies, are required to maintain a non-gaming vendor’s license.
-Non-gaming vendors shall be required to fill out the same form required for a gaming vendor’s license, provided that, the regulatory agency shall clearly identify the level of background investigation that will be conducted.
-The regulatory agency may identify specific exceptions to the background investigation for vendors which conduct business activities in highly regulated areas such that the presentation of a permit, license or other document is sufficient to identify that a background investigation is unnecessary; provided that, the qualifications for any exceptions shall be clearly identified in regulations.

-11.04.
 Gaming Vendors License.
-Vendors contemplating any business with the gaming enterprise that contains any element, which includes the supply of gaming services, equipment, or supplies regardless of value or proportion of the contract, are required to maintain a gaming vendor’s license.
-The regulatory agency shall identify appropriate levels of information and releases necessary to assure the integrity of the vendor in supplying gaming services or gaming equipment or supplies.
+Vendors contemplating any business with any gaming enterprise that contains any element, which includes the supply of gaming services or concessions, devices, equipment, or supplies regardless of value or proportion of the contract, are required to obtain a Gaming Vendor License.
+The regulatory agency shall identify appropriate levels of information and releases necessary to assure the integrity of the vendor in supplying gaming services or concessions, devices or equipment, or supplies.

 Article 12.
-Denial/Suspension/Revocation of License; Right to Appeal.
+License Denials, Suspensions, and Revocations; Right to Appeal.

 12.01.
 Applicability.
-This Article shall apply to the denial, suspension or revocation of any license issued by the regulatory agency under Article 10 or 11 of this Ordinance, except actions taken under Section 11.02.
+This Article shall apply to the denial, suspension, and/or revocation of any license issued by the regulatory agency under Article 10 or 11 of this Ordinance.

 12.02.
 Hearing upon Denial of License.
-Any applicant who is denied a license applied for under this Ordinance may request a hearing before the regulatory agency by written request submitted within fourteen (14) days following receipt of notice of the action by the regulatory agency.
+Any applicant who is denied a license applied for under this Ordinance may request a hearing before the regulatory agency by written request submitted within fourteen (14) calendar days following receipt of notice of the action by the regulatory agency.

 a.
-Within 21 days following receipt of a notice requesting a hearing, the regulatory agency shall afford the applicant an opportunity to appear and be heard before the regulatory agency, in person or with a representative or legal counsel, and to submit such evidence as the applicant deems relevant in the matter.
+Within twenty-one (21) calendar days following receipt of a notice requesting a hearing, the regulatory agency shall afford the applicant an opportunity to appear and be heard before the regulatory agency, in person or with a representative or legal counsel, and to submit such evidence as the applicant deems relevant in the matter.
 The regulatory agency may receive evidence from the applicant or licensee, the Tribe, any gaming regulatory agency, or any person or entity that the regulatory agency deems relevant to the matter.

 b.
-The regulatory agency shall either affirm or reconsider its decision to deny the license within seven (7) days following hearing.
+The regulatory agency shall either affirm or reconsider its decision to deny the license within seven (7) calendar days following hearing.

 12.03.
-Suspension or Revocation of License.
+Suspension and/or Revocation of License.